Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/0ce8a616-36e8-4f1d-85c9-85e7c2fff465)
 *Figure 25: Image showing a Soul Farming Spot (Resource Gathering Spot).
 Image Taken By: Steven Grevera*

-Or by finding skeleton’s in hallways or rooms, which can appear within any corridor.
+Or by finding skeletons in hallways or rooms, which can appear within any corridor.

 ![image](https://github.com/user-attachments/assets/43b76537-98a0-468b-b04d-40aa4e9a34bf)
 *Figure 26: Image showing a corpse which you can get souls from and cleanse corruption.
 Image Taken By: Steven Grevera*

-Interacting with either of these objects, will net the player a number of souls.
-The number obtained for the player can be upgraded with certain karuta for those who want to play with a heavy souls earning potential build.
+Interacting with either of these objects will net the player a number of souls.
+The number obtained for the player can be upgraded with certain karuta for those who want to play with heavy souls earning potential build.

 ## Items
 ![image](https://github.com/user-attachments/assets/cf0449f0-db63-4215-9b17-fe97985e1659)
-*Figure 27: Image showing the in game UI along with the inventory open and expanded and the inventory slots circled in red.
-Image.
+*Figure 27: Image showing the in-game UI along with the inventory open and expanded and the inventory slots circled in red.
 Image Taken By: Steven Grevera*

-Items are placed within the section circled and this section will display your max inventory size.
-By pressing your destinated inventory button, you can open this menu to look as the image above does, though yours might appear smaller in slots.
-That is due to the fact that in the image above, a karuta is being used which increases the total amount of inventory slots you have for unique items.
+Items are placed within the circled section, and this section will display your maximum inventory size.
+By pressing your designated inventory button, you can open this menu to look as the image above does, though yours might appear smaller in slots.
+That is due to the fact that in the image above, a karuta is being used, which increases the total number of inventory slots you have for unique items.

 Items have a set number that can be picked up.
-For example, glowing stones cap at under normal circumstances at 20 stones.
+For example, glowing stones cap under normal circumstances at 20 stones.
 You can not duplicate an item beyond that cap into a second slot.
 Each slot is for unique items only.
-However, with a karuta, you can increase the cap of held number of the item in question by a set amount that is varied by that item type.
+However, with a karuta, you can increase the cap of the held number of the item in question by a set amount that is varied by that item type.

 For more information on all items in Shadow Corridor 2, [click here](#anchor11)

 ## Passive Items
 ![image](https://github.com/user-attachments/assets/4c10183f-e9c4-4061-b969-705508d9b1a2)
-*Figure 28: Image showing the in game UI along with the inventory open and expanded and the passive inventory slot circled in red.
+*Figure 28: Image showing the in-game UI along with the inventory open and expanded and the passive inventory slot circled in red.
 Image Taken By: Steven Grevera*

 Passive items are held items that you hold on your left side of your inventory that have various effects.
-Such as Insect Repellent, which makes it so insect based Pests cannot deal damage to the player, or will even be alerted to their presence.
+Such as Insect Repellent, which makes it so insect-based Pests cannot deal damage to the player or will even be alerted to their presence.

 Passive items are used up without a button needing to be pressed, which will be indicated by a Grey Bar outlining the passive items uses.
 Some items will activate a single time, such as the charm item shown above, when the player is grabbed, teleporting them away.